 45. Wheelbarrow of Dread

 This elaborate spread of macabre-looking items is just what you need to update your garden for Halloween.
 We found the picture here!

 46. Witches’ Brewing Post

-This DIY Halloween garden idea is for those who don’t mind going over-the-top with Halloween decorations.
-Create this elaborately eerie scene with a cauldron, some hanging luminaries, few creepy witches, some ghoulish-looking pumpkins and lots of old tree branches for support.
+This DIY Halloween garden idea is for those who don’t mind going over the top with Halloween decorations.
+Create this elaborately eerie scene with a cauldron, some hanging luminaries, a few creepy witches, some ghoulish-looking pumpkins, and lots of old tree branches for support.